apache/druid/docs/do-not-merge.md

 ### Improved response to max_allowed_packet limit

+MOVE TO OTHER INGESTION IMPROVEMENTS

 If the Overlord fails to insert a task into the metadata because of a payload that exceeds the `max_allowed_packet` limit, the response now returns `400 Bad request` instead of `500 Internal server error`.
 This prevents an `index_parallel` task from retrying the insertion of a bad sub-task indefinitely and causes it to fail immediately.

 [14271](https://github.com/apache/druid/pull/14271)

 ### Improved handling of mixed type arrays

+REMOVE.
+JUST PART OF SCHEMA AUTO-DISCOVERY BEING GA

 Druid now handles mixed type arrays such as `[["a", "b", "c"], {"x": 123}]` as `ARRAY<COMPLEX<json>` rather than throwing an incompatible type exception.